Skip to main content

 The Unabaker Waits Here

-A rustic cottage, cliff side, overlooks a quiet cove.
-It's hot, but a tempering monsoon wind abides, giving a final push to waves that lash his tattered seawall.
+A rustic cliffside cottage overlooks a quiet cove.
+It's hot, but a tempering monsoon wind abides, giving a final push to waves that lash the tattered seawall below.
 It's a charming old place, wrapped in exotic flora, salt air, and sun, but in a state of slow decay.
-Vibrant despite being rarely groomed, terraced hillside gardens descend to the rocky strand below.
+Vibrant despite being rarely groomed, terraced hillside gardens descend to a rocky strand below.
 The breeze carries scents of Leelawadee, wet rocks, and the sweet pungency of overripe fruit.

 Solitary amidst the gardens, a Moringa tree.
 Gnarled limbs twist, rise, and dive, its branches laden with long bean like pods.
 Some have fattened and turned brown; others have burst.
 Large seeds litter the embankment below, making a feast for the birds and black squirrels.
 Tiny green leaves turn yellow without regard for season, and fall continuously.
 They drift into his workshop below.
 The Moringa is home for a russet chested Coucal.
 Its distinctive whooping wakes him.